-If you have 5 or more years of contributory service with the Fund and you separate from service prior to reaching your normal retirement age you are eligible to elect a deferred retirement benefit.
+If you have 5 or more years of contributory service with the Fund and you separate from service prior to reaching your early or normal retirement age you are eligible to elect a deferred retirement benefit.
 Opting for deferred retirement benefit means your benefit will become payable at your normal retirement age or, at your request, anytime between the date at which you become eligible for an early retirement benefit and your normal retirement age.
 Should you elect to commence your deferred retirement benefit before your normal age of retirement, an according reduction factor will be applied for life to your entitlement.

 Please note that:

 - For participants who separated before 31 December 1989, no adjustment shall be applied to their benefit prior to reaching the age of 50.

 - For participants separating from service on or after 31 December 1989, no adjustment shall be applied to their benefit prior to them reaching the age of 55.
 Such benefit carries potential surviving spouse’s benefit(s) but does not carry eligibility to a child benefit.

 - If you elected a deferred retirement benefit and re-join the Fund in the future you will not be entitled to restore your prior contributory service, and instead, you will have a new and separate pension account for the new period of contributory service.